Complaints Handling Policy Guidelines

 What should be done when a complaint is received?

-An employee who receives a complaint will need to determine, applying these guidelines, whether it is a matter that can be resolved informally or whether it should be referred to a company director.
+An employee who receives a complaint will need to determine, applying these guidelines, where there is a matter that can be resolved informally or whether it should be referred to a company director.
 Minor complaints should be resolved informally if possible and without delay.
 Any matter which cannot be resolved informally must be referred to a Director of Kagan Australia.

 As an employee, what if a complaint is made against me?